 A general understand of data privacy principles and law is needed to effectively create data privacy policies.
 Here, we cover some data privacy terminology, and the GDPR regulation.

-Before you can start creating privacy procedures and policies, you need to understand the flow of data within your organization.
+Before you can start creating privacy procedures and policies, you need to understand the flow of data within your organisation.
 A data map is a clear, visual way to represent this information.
 This lesson goes over how to create an effective data map.

 Information Request Procedure

-When an individual contacts your organization in relation to their personal information, it is important to have an effective process to respond to these requests in a timely way.
+When an individual contacts your organisation in relation to their personal information, it is important to have an effective process to respond to these requests in a timely way.
 In this lesson we will develop a general information request procedure and learn about the details required for a complete information request procedure.

 Internal Data Procedures

-The data handled by an organization should be governed by a set of internal rules.
+The data handled by an organisation should be governed by a set of internal rules.
 Data must be kept accurate, retained on a schedule, and properly deleted when appropriate.
 There also needs to be a process in place to monitor the implementation of these procedures by employees.
 In this lesson students will develop a set of internal data procedures.

 Data Security Policy

 Good data security is essential, both on an organisational and day-to-day operational level, to protect personal data.
 It is important to have a variety of security safeguards in place and documented.
 In this session we will consider the security measures in place at your organisation and develop a data security policy.